marsfoundation/xchain-ssr-oracle/README.md

 # XChain SSR Oracle

 Reports the Sky Savings Rate (SSR) values across various bridges.
 This is primarily used as an exchange rate between USDS (USD) and sUSDS for use by DEXs+PSMs in capital efficiency liquidity amplification.
-Provided the three pot values (`ssr`, `chi` and `rho`) are synced you can extrapolate an exact exchange rate to any point in the future for as long as the `ssr` value does not get updated on mainnet.
+Provided the three sUSDS values (`ssr`, `chi` and `rho`) are synced you can extrapolate an exact exchange rate to any point in the future for as long as the `ssr` value does not get updated on mainnet.
 Because this oracle does not need to be synced unless the `ssr` changes, it can use the chain's canonical bridge for maximum security.

 ## Contracts

 ### SSROracleBase

 Common functionality shared between the Mainnet and XChain instances of the oracle.
-Contains convenience functions to fetch the conversion rate at various levels of precision trading off gas efficiency.
-Pot data is compressed into a single word to save SLOAD gas cost.
+Contains convenience functions to fetch the conversion rate at various levels of precision trading off gas efficiency. sUSDS data is compressed into a single word to save SLOAD gas cost.

 ### SSRMainnetOracle

-Mainnet instance pulls data directly from the `pot` as it is on the same chain.
+Mainnet instance pulls data directly from the `sUSDS` as it is on the same chain.
 It's not clear the use case for this beyond consistency and some gas savings, but it was included none-the-less.

 ### SSRAuthOracle